tdwg/material-sample/review package/LivingSpecimen.md

 ## Term change

 * Submitter: [Material Sample Task Group](https://www.tdwg.org/community/osr/material-sample/)
-* Efficacy Justification (why is this change necessary?): The MaterialSample Task Group concluded that the adoption of MaterialEntity and the usage comment "In particular, any kind of material sample, fossil specimen, preserved specimen, or living specimen is intended to be subsumed by this term.", the proposed definition of FossilSpecimen should be updated to replace "specimen".
+* Efficacy Justification (why is this change necessary?): The MaterialSample Task Group concluded that the adoption of MaterialEntity and the usage comment "the term is defined at the most general level to admit descriptions of any subtype of material entity within scope of Darwin Core.
+In particular, any kind of material sample, preserved specimen, fossil, or exemplar from living collections is intended to be subsumed by this term.", the proposed definition of LivingSpecimen should be updated to replace "specimen".
 * Demand Justification (if the change is semantic in nature, name at least two organizations that independently need this term): Material Sample Task Group, which includes representatives of over 10 organizations and the Global Biodiversity Information Facility (GBIF) because this would be a standardized term for the highest level classification in its developing "Grand Unified Model": "MaterialEntity"
 * Stability Justification (what concerns are there that this might affect existing implementations?): None
 * Implications for dwciri: namespace (does this change affect a dwciri term version)?: No